-- Club Officers – make a commitment to attend TLI twice a year – June and January at Westmoreland Community College.
+- Club Officers – make a commitment to attend Club Officer Training twice a year – June and January at Westmoreland County Community College.
 Strive to complete Goal #9 of the Distinguished club program by meeting the requirement of getting at least four (4) of your seven (7) club officers trained twice a year.
 Well-trained officers bring quality to their clubs, which in turn attracts new members.

 - Collect your club dues in a timely manner and have them sent to Toastmasters International whether online, by fax or by postal service to ARRIVE by September 30 and March 31.